stevoland/adaptr-connect/README.md

 Sometimes we want to make large changes in server rendered content based on client features but we have no chance of testing for features before the first request.

-express-adaptr allows us to pause a response until a script has run on the client which runs the feature tests and sends them to the server with a beacon request.
+adaptr-connect provides connect middleware which allows us to pause a response until a script has run on the client which runs the feature tests and sends them to the server with a beacon request.
 It then stores a cookie to bypass this process for subsequent requests.

 ## Features (TODO)